On this week’s show, listen as Dan and Melissa discuss Saint Ignatius of Loyola’s third rule of Discernment of Spirits, “Spiritual Consolation”.

 - Divine Intimacy by Father Gabriel of Saint Mary Magdalen, O.C.D.

-- Click on the arrow below to listen to the show!
+Click on the links below to listen to the show!
 Don’t forget to tell your friends about the show and help us get the word out.
-Click HERE for mobile devices or on the arrow below to listen to the show:
+Click HERE for mobile devices or on the links below to listen to the show: